| briandeer.com | LIAR FOR HIRE

 "As anyone who has been following the GMC hearing will know, the prosecution that is the GMC, fell hook, line and Murdoch owned Sunday Times sinker for Deer's story that had been concocted with the help of Medico-Legal Investigations."

-These false, defamatory [and badly-written] allegations are obviously serious for a professional journalist such as myself, and have been extensively developed and embellished by Walker with invention and snide innuendo.
-The truth, however, is that, other than to be interviewed by me, MLI played no role at all in my investigation, let alone a "leading part", as Walker invents.
-It wasn't involved in any way in the preparation of my stories.
-And, to my knowledge, MLI played no role whatsoever in preparing the GMC case against Wakefield.
+Now he has lighted on me with an astonishing four-year smear campaign for which there’s not the slightest basis in truth.
+In the case of MLI, for instance, other than to be interviewed by me (which is, after all, what journalists do), MLI played no role at all in my investigation, let alone a “leading part”, as Walker invents.
+It wasn’t involved in any way in the preparation of my stories.
+And, to my certain knowledge, MLI played no role whatsoever in preparing the GMC’s successful case against Wakefield.

-But truth doesn't do it for the smearmaster Walker.
+But truth doesn’t do it for the smearmaster Walker.
 He has conspiracy on his mind.
 This is his livelihood.
-A small businessman in falsehoods, he needs to come up with the goods, using a grubby witch-hunt style of implication:
+A small businessman in falsehood, he needs to come up with the goods, using a grubby witch-hunt style of implication:

 "Brian Deer disclosed in his main Sunday Times article about Dr Wakefield after he had presumably spoken to him, that the then Minister for Health, John Reed [Walker means I had presumably spoken with the then-secretary of state for health, John Reid] had called for the case of Dr Wakefield to be referred to the GMC...
 Reed's shunting of Dr Wakefield's case into the GMC represents the most serious conflict of interest and manifest corruption."